dart-lang/build/build_runner/README.md

 `package:build_config` README for more information on this file.

 To have web code compiled to js add a `dev_dependency` on `build_web_compilers`.

+## Docs

+More comprehensive documentation is stored in this repository, under the [docs][other-docs-link] directory.
+If you find something is undocumented, please file an issue.

 ### Built-in Commands